 In early August, the Division of Student Affairs assisted with the planning and support of the inaugural Ujima Retreat.
 The program, coordinated by the Black Student Union president, was designed to build unity across the various black student organizations.
 About 60 students attended.

-During the 2016-2017 academic year, the SGA established Be Heard Town Hall forums to promote transparency, build cultural understandings, and
+During the 2016-2017 academic year, the SGA established Be Heard Town Hall forums to promote transparency, build cultural understandings, and foster collaboration.

-Hall forums to promote transparency, build cultural understandings, and foster collaboration.
 Due to low student attendance, future forums will be offered as needed.